wp-plugins/bookly-responsive-appointment-booking-tool/readme.txt

 = How can I embed the booking form into a post/page? =

-You can find a button ìAdd Booking Formî above content editor for a post or a page.
+You can find a button ‚ÄúAdd Booking Form‚Äù above content editor for a post or a page.

 == Screenshots ==